Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Preliminaries

 where $I$ is the identity matrix of size $\datasetsize$.

-In this work, we do not make the standard assumption that $\f$ in Process \eqref{eq:system} is distributed according to the prior GP.
-We also consider sub-Gaussian noise, which is a larger class of observation noise than Gaussian noise.
-Hence, we cannot directly use Eq. \eqref{eq:post-mean} and \eqref{eq:post-kernel} to bound the latent function.
+As mentioned previously, the noise in Process~\eqref{eq:system} is sub-Gaussian, so the standard assumption that $\f$ is a sample from the prior GP cannot be used.
+Hence, we cannot directly use \eqref{eq:post-mean} and \eqref{eq:post-kernel} to bound the latent function.
 Rather, as common in the literature~\cite{srinivas2012information}, we rely on the relationship between GP regression and the reproducing kernel Hilbert space (RKHS).